pimutils/vdirsyncer/docs/vdir.rst

 e.g.  recurrence exceptions would require multiple ``VEVENT`` components per event.

-The filename *should* consist of the ``ident``, followed by the file extension.
+The filename should have similar properties as the ``UID`` of the file content.
-The ``ident`` is either the ``UID``, if the item has one, else a string with similar properties as the ``UID``.
-However, several restrictions of the underlying filesystem might make an implementation of this naming scheme for items' filenames impossible.
-The approach to deal with such cases is left to the client, which are free to choose a different scheme for filenames instead.
+However, there is no requirement for these two to be the same.
+Programs may choose to store additional metadata in that filename, however, at the same time they *must not* assume that the metadata they included will be preserved by other programs.

 .. _vCard: https://tools.ietf.org/html/rfc6350
 .. _iCalendar: https://tools.ietf.org/html/rfc5545